millman97/url-shortener/README.md

 pipenv run dev
 ```

 *Note: you will not be able to access the live database without credentials, so you will have to get your own.
-Use setup files located in the migrations folder to create the table and seed data'
+Use setup files located in the migrations folder to create the table and seed data*

 ### Requirements:
 - python (reccomend 3.10.x)